Get E-Book

 fs.createWriteStream('./output.bin')

-Transform chains follow the same flow:
+Transform chains work the same way -

 const zlib = require('node:zlib');